Sherry Haynes is currently pursuing a PharmD degree and has experience in both the clinical and management sides of

 UV radiation, mostly from the sun, is a major cause of skin aging.
 Both UV-A and UV-B rays generate harmful free radicals in the skin causing photo-damage, leading to the production of fine lines and wrinkles, and in extreme cases, sunburns and cancers.
 When no sun protection is used, skin depends solely on melanin to fight it back.

 Antioxidants can help protect against free radical formation induced by UV radiation.
-Nutrients that are studied to be most effective in minimizing UV damage within skin includes carotenoids, vitamin E, flavonoids, vitamin C and n-fatty acids.
+Nutrients that are studied to be most effective in minimizing UV damage to skin include carotenoids, vitamin E, flavonoids, vitamin C and n-fatty acids.

 1. Vitamin C

 Vitamin C is an important co-factor for collagen synthesis, and also plays a role in skin regeneration and wound healing.
 It was reported to reduce wrinkled appearance and skin dryness.

 In a study, taking vitamin C and E supplements for three months significantly reduced the sunburn reaction to UV-B irradiation and skin DNA damage.